 Looking at cybersecurity as a career path can be intimidating, but many working in this field didn't start out with intentions to work in cybersecurity.

-Tara Schaufler is the Information Security Awareness and Training Program Manager at Princeton University.
-Tara has worked at Princeton University for 17 years, spending the last ten focusing on training and technical communications, and over the past five years has built a robust security awareness and training program from the ground up.
-She is a member of the Educause Higher Education Information Security Council Awareness and Training Community Group and a frequent speaker at Educause events.
-Tara is CompTIA Security+ certified and is a Certified Professional in Accessibility Core Competencies (CPACC).
-She also holds a Bachelor of Arts degree in the social sciences from Thomas Edison State University and a Master of Administrative Science degree from Fairleigh Dickinson University.
+Tara Schaufler is the Associate Director of IT Risk and Awareness in Princeton University's Information Security Office.
+Tara has worked at Princeton for 19 years, spending the last 12 focusing on information technology, specifically in the areas of training and technical communications.
+Over the past seven years she has built a robust security awareness and training program.
+She is a member of the EDUCAUSE Higher Education Information Security Council Awareness and Training Community Group and a frequent speaker at EDUCAUSE events.
+Tara is CompTIA Security+ certified, as well as CRISC certified (Certification in Risk and Information Systems Control).
+She is also a Certified Professional in Accessibility Core Competencies (CPACC).
+Tara holds a Bachelor of Arts degree in the social sciences and a Master of Administrative Science degree.

 A skeptic overcomes uncertainty and anxiety, adopts a password manager, and becomes a champion of the technology.